azurecitadel/azurecitadel/content/terraform/azapi/02-azapi_resource.md

 ## Summary

 You have successfully used the azapi provider to create a resource via the REST API.

+> Note that you can also use azapi_resource to create child resources.
+An example would be the [Web Pub Sub Hubs](https://docs.microsoft.com/rest/api/webpubsub/controlplane/web-pub-sub-hubs/create-or-update).
+The parent_id in this case would be the Web Pub Sub resource ID rather than the resource ID for the  resource group.

 Let's go forward in time a couple of months, to the release of v2.94, and see how to switch from azapi to a native resource definition.